OpenStrideNeuro/OpenStride/README.md

 ## Installation

-To ensure all dependencies are installed (using a virtual environment is recommended), run:
+To ensure all dependencies are installed as the correct package version, run:

 ```bash
 pip install -r requirements.txt